“They paid …how… much?” …

 The same goes for weddings.

-On the warmer coast, hacienda rentals is not much of an opportunity, because most folks prefer to get married in the church and have their receptions in air conditioned hotel ballrooms or on the beach.
+On the warmer coast, hacienda rentals is not much of an opportunity, because most folks prefer to get married in the church and have their receptions in air conditioned hotel ballrooms or on the beach with the best maintenance from dryer vent cleaning service online.

 In the highlands, its common for folks to get married in the church, then go to a hacienda near the city but in the countryside for the reception.